 QR Factorization

-Compute the QR Factorization of a matrix $A$ using Gram-Schmidt orthogonalization.
+Compute the QR Factorization1 of a matrix \(A\) using Householder reflections2.

 Useful for solving least squares problems and computing eigenvalues.